 Below, let’s look at the study’s most important takeaways so you can get a clear picture of how to improve your surveys.

-Your biggest concern is being clear and concise, or in finding the shortest way to ask a question without muddying its intent.
-It’s not just about reducing the character count; you must eliminate superfluous phrasing from your questions.
+Your main goal is to be clear and concise, finding the shortest way to ask a question without muddying its intent.
+It’s not just about reducing the character count — you also need to cut out unnecessary phrasing from your questions.

-At the same time, overall survey length remains important for keeping abandon rates low.
+At the same time, overall survey length remains important for keeping abandonment rates low.
 Think about the last time you sat around and excitedly answered a 30-minute questionnaire.
 It’s probably never happened.

-2. Ask only questions that fulfill your end goal
+2. Only ask questions that fulfill your end goal

-Including that question you thought couldn’t hurt to ask only adds unnecessary bloat that could send survey takers hunting for the “back” button.
+Including questions you thought “couldn’t hurt to ask” only adds unnecessary length to your survey — length that could send survey respondents hunting for the “back” button.

 3. Construct smart, open-ended questions

-Although it’s tempting to stick with multiple choice queries and scales, some of your most insightful feedback will come from open-ended questions, which allow customers to spill their real thoughts onto the page.
+Although it’s tempting to stick with multiple-choice queries and scales, some of your most insightful feedback will come from open-ended questions that allow customers to spill their real thoughts onto the page.

 However, nothing makes a survey more intimidating than a huge text box connected to the very first question.
-It’s best to take on brief questions first to create a sense of progress, and then give survey takers who’ve made it to the closing questions the opportunity to elaborate on their thoughts.
+It’s best to ask the brief questions first and create a sense of progress.
+Then give survey takers who’ve made it to the closing questions the opportunity to elaborate on their thoughts.